The New Adventures of Sherlock Holmes: Cast

 There is only a limited amount of information available about additional cast members, since complete cast lists are available only for a handful of episodes.
-In multiple episodes, Mary Gordon played Mrs. Hudson, a role she also played in the 1939–1946 Sherlock Holmes film series featuring Rathbone and Bruce.
-Professor Moriarty was played by multiple actors in the radio series, including Joseph Kearns (who also played Watson) and Lou Merrill.
+In multiple episodes, Mary Gordon played Mrs. Hudson, a role she also played in the film series opposite Rathbone and Bruce.
+Professor Moriarty was played by multiple actors in the radio series, including Joseph Kearns (who also played Watson in a one-off episode) and Lou Merrill.

 Frederick Worlock played Inspector Lestrade in at least three known episodes.
 Worlock also played different roles in multiple films in the 1939–1946 film series, such as the role of Geoffrey Musgrave in Sherlock Holmes Faces Death.
 Lestrade was played by Bernard Lenrow in the seventh season and Horace Braham in the eighth season.
 Rex Evans played Mycroft Holmes in at least two known episodes.
 Evans played an assassin in the Sherlock Holmes film Pursuit to Algiers.

 In each episode, the announcer would be presented as arriving at the home of Dr. Watson, then retired, who would share a story about Holmes and his adventures.
 The announcer for the first three seasons of the show was Knox Manning.
 In various episodes of the fourth season, the announcers were Owen Babbe, Marx Hartman, and Bob Campbell.
 Harry Bartell became the announcer for the fifth season.
 The announcer for the sixth season was Joseph Bell.
 Bell had previously been the announcer for The Adventures of Sherlock Holmes.
 Cy Harrice took over the role for the seventh and eighth seasons.
 Herb Allen was the announcer for the ninth season.

 Actors who performed in multiple roles on the show include Verna Felton, Paula Winslowe, Carl Harbord (who also played Inspector Hopkins in the Sherlock Holmes film Dressed to Kill), Herbert Rawlinson, Paul Frees, Theodore von Eltz, and June Foray.